-The problem is that there is no API for it and that under newer Windows Version you are no longer suppose to call executables from a Windows Service.
+The problem is that there is no API for it.
+Under newer Windows versions you are no longer able to call executables from a Windows Service, which was possible in the past.
+So I can no longer use Robocopy from a service.

 So I wrote my own basic Robocopy clone and added some more features.